 Note: Any team member whom have competed in Primary or Secondary Rescue for at least two (2) years or more, must move up to the Open rescue division.

 In 2007 we introduced a new rescue challenge.
 The rescue field is now based on a modular 594mm square tile which we can use to make an endless number of different coures for your robots to traverse and also provides us with the ability to add new tiles in the future.
-We are also introducing a 3rd dimension to the course with bridges, speed bumps and obstacles as well as raising the tiles themselves to form tunnels.
+We are also introducing a 3rd dimension to the course with bridges, speed bumps and obstacles.
+In 2013 the introduction of blocks to raise the tiles themselves allow courses with tunnels.
 The introduction of a "Drop Zone" in 2014 will add a new degree of strategy for teams to consider.